1 GROUND ACCESS AND TICKET SALES

 6.5 MFC merchandise is only available through MFC Official retail outlets and the MFC Official website.
 MFC merchandise purchased from any other outlet or source is potentially counterfeit or un-authorised and should be reported to the Club.
 The Club actively seeks to enforce its rights against anyone who produces and/or offers for sale counterfeit or unauthorised MFC merchandise.

 6.6 The Club has a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all its business dealings and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place in its supply chains.

 For further information on products available from MFC Retail please click on the following link:

 7. COMMUNITY INVOLVEMENT

 7.1 The Club is proud to play a strong role in the local community that supports it and takes seriously its role at the heart of the community.
 Its designated community arm is called the MFC Foundation (“Foundation”).

 7.1.1 The Foundation aims to raise aspirations in the local community through education, sport and health.
-Young people and adults are given the opportunity to attend courses at the Stadium and the Herlingshaw Centre to engage in business and enterprise courses, health education, training sessions and other activities from time to time - focussing on promoting healthy lifestyles, sport and exercise delivery.
+Young people and adults are given the opportunity to attend courses at the Ground and the Herlingshaw Centre to engage in business and enterprise courses, health education, training sessions and other activities from time to time - focussing on promoting healthy lifestyles, sport and exercise delivery.

 7.1.2 The Foundation provides opportunities for young people and adults to maximise their potential to achieve.
 Participants from the community can gain accreditations to improve their employability, team work and confidence.